 We hope this will be a seamless experience for you, but if you do encounter technical issues, please try the following.

 1. Close other browsers and anything else that might be interfering with your internet connection.

 2. Make sure you’re using Google Chrome to enter the session.

 3. You can leave and re-enter the session to see if that fixes the problem.

-6. Please remember that your consultant is not a tech expert.
+4. Please remember that your consultant or tutor is not a tech expert.
 They may not be able to help fix your technical problems, but they will work closely with you to ensure the session goes as smoothly as possible.